-Italian Sausage and Bell Pepper Polenta Bake is a heartier, make-ahead gluten-free twist on pizza with the classic combination of sausage and peppers.
+Italian Sausage and Bell Pepper Polenta Bake is a heartier, make-ahead gluten-free twist on pizza with the classic combination of Italian sausage and peppers.
 It’s perfect cool-weather comfort food!

 I’m back!
 I know I probably have some splainin’ to do about why the long gap in posting something new.

 It’s all good!
 It’s all very good!
+This Italian Sausage and Bell Pepper Polenta Bake will be worth the wait!

-After much discussion, we chose The Best of Europe in 21 Days.
+We chose The Best of Europe in 21 Days.
 Three weeks away is a very long time to be away and a little crazy but I’m glad we did it.
 There are no guarantees in life and we feel it’s important to grab it while you can.
 We certainly did that and had a great time with great people!

 Speaking of crazy, here’s a crazy-good heartier gluten-free twist on a pizza you’re going to love!
 Italian Sausage and Bell Pepper Polenta Bake.